CleverCloud/clever-cloud.com/en/about/index.md

 ---
 ## A cloud oriented startup

-Clever Cloud (created in 2010) is a IT company based in Nantes.
-This start-up has two years worth of R&D experience, 2.0 management and genuine technical expertise in the software and hardware areas.
+Clever Cloud (created in 2010) is a startup based in Nantes.
+The hosting platform builded by Clever Cloud required tree years of R&D, in order to run languages like Java, Scala, Ruby and PHP.

-Specialized in 'Cloud Computing' hosting, Clever Cloud creates constant innovation in open source technologies through an atypical and dynamic approach.

-With an expertise primarily focused around the java virtual machine technologies and JEE 6, Clever Cloud is a major player in the JEE technology expertise in Nantes.

 Clever Cloud is an active member of the association Atlantic 2.0, the network of professionals in information technology and communications, a reference in the